rishabhnk/Machine_Learning/README.md

    Thoughts: Applying Grid Search to the project was a great idea!
 I was able to bring the model's accuracy from 76% to 80%.
 Tomorrow, I will update my GitHub some more and I will start learning about Clustering Algorithms

 ### Day 11: Jan 14th 2019:
-   **Learning Clustering Algorithms **- Today, I started learning baout lcustering and the K-means algorithms.
+   **Learning Clustering Algorithms**- Today, I started learning about clustering and the K-means algorithms.
 I also organized my GitHub a bit.

-   Thoughts: Clustering looks like it will be more complicated than regression and classification algorithms but it seems really intersting and I am excited to learn what I can do with it.
+   Thoughts: Clustering looks like it will be more complicated than the regression and classification algorithms but it seems really interesting and I am excited to learn what I can do with it.
 Tomorrow, I will continue learning about K-means and work on my DrivenData project.